A research-oriented and practice-oriented doctoral program.

 Possibilities for generous, full-year funding packages

-Extensive summer research opportunities for students
+Extensive summer research opportunities

 Flex fellowship: one semester off from graduate assistantship responsibilities